temporalio/sdk-python/README.md

 * `workflow.get_external_workflow_handle()` inside a workflow returns a handle to interact with another workflow
 * `workflow.get_external_workflow_handle_for()` can be used instead for a type safe handle
-* `await signal()` can be called on the handle to signal the external workflow
+* `await handle.signal()` can be called on the handle to signal the external workflow
-* `await cancel()` can be called on the handle to send a cancel to the external workflow
+* `await handle.cancel()` can be called on the handle to send a cancel to the external workflow

 ### Activities